Respiratory Care, Associate of Applied Science

 1

-Students desiring to obtain a baccalaureate degree should take MATH 1314 College Algebra.
+Students planning to obtain a baccalaureate degree should take MATH 1314 College Algebra.

 Note: Course outline is representative of fall entry only.
 Adjustments will be made for spring entry.